 Scraggly, thin, dry, wiry – whatever you want to call it, there are things that can be done about it.
 But it’s always better to do them sooner rather than later.
 So, how exactly do you tame a wiry mustache?

 A wiry mustache can be improved by adopting good grooming habits, such as regular oiling, combing, and balming.
-Patience and giving the mustache enough time to mature before judging it is also important.
+Patience and giving the mustache enough time to mature before judging it are also important.

 Let’s dig into these fixes a little deeper.